 After following the directions above, keep an eye out for a small turn off exactly at the Google Maps pin above.
 Soon, you'll arrive at a dirt carpark with a small restaurant where you. can drop off your bike and start the short hike to Dee Doke Waterfall.

 There is no entrance fee to visit this waterfall.
-However, some people have been asked to pay 300 Kyat to leave their motorbike at the gravel carpark and waterfall entrance.
+However, some people have been asked to pay 300 Kyat to leave their motorbike at the gravel parking lot and waterfall entrance.

 Hike Down to Dee Doke Waterfall

-Once you’ve finally reached the Dee Doke Waterfall carpark, you’ve got a short 20-minute hike until you actually reach the waterfalls and blue lagoon pools.
+Once you've finally reached the Dee Doke Waterfall parking lot, you've got a short 20-minute hike until you actually reach the waterfalls and blue lagoon pools.

 The walk is easy, passing bamboo huts and smiling faces along the way.
 Along the trail, you'll eventually come to an intersection.
 From here, take the right path up the hill towards the Blue Lagoon swimming spot, or turn left down the hill to reach the main Dee Doke Waterfall and swimming area.